SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Types.md

 Writing `throws` without specifying an type is the same as writing `throws(any Error)`.
 Omitting `throws` is the same as writing `throws(Never)`.
+The error type that a function throws can be any type that conforms to `Error`, including generic types, boxed protocol types, and opaque types.

 The type of error that a function throws is part of that function's type, and a subtype relationship between error types